FREQUENTLY ASKED QUESTIONS

 • Soft-sided insulated bags larger than standard 6-pack

-• Peddling or soliciting and the distribution of handbills inside Festival
+• Peddling or soliciting and the distribution of handbills inside the Festival

-• Pets of any kind except service dogs and registered Celtic Canines
+• Pets of any kind except working dogs and registered Celtic Canines

 • Smoking under tents or in a building on Festival grounds